 - refrain from introducing initiatives with confrontational potential;

-- to interact constructively with other UN Security Council Member States;
+- interact constructively with other UN Security Council member states;

 Basic guidelines of the policy of the Republic of Belarus as a non-permanent member of the UN Security Council